parth-ch/Projects_t/README.md

 # This project uses ML algorithm from pyspark library to predict pollution/No pollution  one month in advance.
-The dataset taken here is Nagpur local datset provided on data.gov.in
+The dataset taken here is Nagpur local dataset provided on data.gov.in